jundalisay/superb/content/en/maharlika/laws/bbl/article-16.md

 Section 1.
 Separability Clause

 The provisions of this Basic Law are deemed separate.

-If, for any reason, any section or provision of this Basic Law is declared unconstitutional, other sections or provisions, which are not affected by such declaration shall continue to be in full force and effect.
+If any provision of this Basic Law is declared unconstitutional, other sections or provisions, which are not affected by such declaration shall continue.

 Section 2.
 Repealing Clause